 Alarmed?
 Don't be.

-The fibre network we are building around the country is providing New Zealanders with access to some of the best broadband available in the world.
+The fibre network that is now available to 87% of the country is providing New Zealanders with access to some of the best broadband available in the world.
 But with this once-in-a-generation infrastructure upgrade comes the possibility that previously connected devices may no longer be compatible – one being your home or medical alarm.

 Many home security and medical alarms are connected to, and operate over, our existing copper network.
 When you upgrade to fibre we replace the copper lines with new fibre optic cable and this can affect your existing alarm system.